blaenk/site/input/notes/clojure.markdown

 ;= [42 "foo" 99.2 [5 12] 141.2]
 ```

 Maps can also be destructured in a similar manner.
-This works with Clojure's `hash-map`, `array-map`, records, collections implementing `java.util.Map`{.path}, and values supported by the `get` function such as Clojure vectors, strings, and array can be keyed by their indices.
+This works with Clojure's `hash-map`, `array-map`, records, collections implementing <span class="path">java.util.Map</span>, and values supported by the `get` function such as Clojure vectors, strings, and array can be keyed by their indices.

 ``` clojure
 (def m {:a 5 :b 6